darthstrider93/Portfolio/Credit Card Fraud/Readme.md

 ### AIM

-Understand the little distribution of the "little" data that was provided to us.
+* Understand the little distribution of the "little" data that was provided to us.

-Create a 50/50 sub-dataframe ratio of "Fraud" and "Non-Fraud" transactions
+* Create a 50/50 sub-dataframe ratio of "Fraud" and "Non-Fraud" transactions

-Determine the Classifiers we are going to use and decide which one has a higher accuracy
+* Determine the Classifiers we are going to use and decide which one has a higher accuracy.

+### Methodology
+* Understanding our data
+* Preprocessing
+* Random UnderSampling
+* Testing

+**Gather Sense of Our Data**

+The first thing we must do is gather a basic sense of our data.
+Remember, except for the transaction and amount we dont know what the other columns are (due to privacy reasons).
+The only thing we know, is that those columns that are unknown have been scaled already.

+**Summary**

+* The transaction amount is relatively small.
+The mean of all the mounts made is approximately USD 88.
+* There are no "Null" values, so we don't have to work on ways to replace values.
+* Most of the transactions were Non-Fraud (99.83%) of the time, while Fraud transactions occurs (017%) of the time in the dataframe.